 Turn down the heat to medium low and add the whisked curd and spice mixture to the pan, stir gently and simmer the curd gravy for 10 to 15 minutes or until the oil surfaces and the gravy is a lovely rich mustard-golden-yellow in color.

 Add some salt and stir through to combine well.
 Now, simply add the pieces of fried fish, along with all their resting juices in the plate to the gravy and simmer it for another 10 minutes to gently poach the fish to perfection.

 Once the oil has risen to the top and the fish if cooked perfectly, turn of the heat and check for a balance of flavor.

-Squeeze over some lime juice to lift the flavors with a real citrus kick for a lovely contrast of flavors and serve the doi maach with hot steamed rice.
+Squeeze over some lime juice to lift the flavors with a real citrus kick for a lovely contrast of flavors along with a generous garnishing of fresh coriander leaves.